LagaV/brother_ql_web/README.md

 -   Print images on red/black paper
 -   Dockerized

+#### Label Designer Enhancements

+-   Markdown printing now supports smarter pagination:
+    -   Rotated markdown automatically enables paged mode and keeps page numbers upright after slicing.
+    -   Use the `---PAGE---` marker in paged markdown to force an explicit page break.
+    -   Standard-orientation markdown renders within the printable width and hides page-number controls.
+-   A Markdown “Auto render preview” toggle mirrors the live-preview experience of the other print modes.
+-   Font size inputs are interpreted as typographic points; the UI label reflects this (`Font Size (pt)`).
+-   Slicing, footer space, and margin handling have been tightened for both standard and rotated markdown previews.

 ### Run via Docker

 You can pull the image from `davidramiro/brother-ql-web` on Docker Hub.